michaelyabkovitch/AutomationAssignmentNess/README.md

 ## Notes & Assumptions

 * **Login:** eBay has aggressive bot detection and Captchas that frequently block automated logins.
 To keep the test stable and focus on the core flow,
 * the automation skips the login phase and performs the purchasing steps as a Guest.
+* **Auction/Bid Items:** If the automation selects an item that cannot be added directly to the cart (e.g., requires placing a bid instead of "Buy It Now"),
+*  the system is designed to gracefully skip it and move to the next available item link.
+* **Dynamic Variants & UI Inconsistencies:** If a product requires picking a size or color before adding it to the cart, the code handles this by randomly selecting an available visible option.
+However, due to extreme inconsistency in eBay's UI across different product categories (dropdown names and options constantly change), there might be edge cases where selection fails.
+*  The automation does not account for every possible unexpected UI variation.
+* **Price Calculation & Cart Total:** The requested logic was to calculate the expected total based on (Number of items * Max price).
+However, the framework extracts the actual price directly from the cart's 'Subtotal'.
+*  Since the Subtotal often includes shipping fees, tests might fail if the final sum exceeds the strict expected mathematical limit.
 * **Currency:** The tests assume prices are displayed in ILS (as per regional defaults) and parse the text accordingly.
-* **Dynamic Variants:** If a product requires picking a size or color before adding it to the cart, the code handles this by randomly selecting an available visible option.

 ## Reporting